jomino141/flask-scatter-charts-api/README.md

 # Scatter ApexCharts API
-An API to generate JSON's for Scatter ApexCharts.
+An API to generate JSON's for 2D and 3D Scatter ApexCharts.

 ## Usage
 This API requires an array including multiple elements that follow this structure: